 I still have a notebook full of poetry I wrote in early childhood, which I hold very dear.
 At secondary school I used to dash off silly rhymes to amuse my friends.
 Someone, somewhere still has copies of “I love my orange cardigan” and “Ode to a £3.99 bottle of whisky”.

-I haven’t stopped writing since, and my poetry has now featured in Light Magazine, Lighten Up Online, The New Verse News, Snakeskin Poetry, and Ink, Sweat and Tears.
+As well as on this blog, I’m proud that my poems have now featured in Light Magazine, Lighten Up Online, The New Verse News, Snakeskin Poetry, The Lyric, The Hypertexts and Ink, Sweat and Tears.
 With fun at its heart (and the odd serious moment), my poetry is my favourite therapy.
 I hope it provides a little therapy for you too.

 PS It used to all rhyme, but it doesn’t necessarily all rhyme any more.
 I mean, it usually does, but nevertheless, it’s all become a bit awkward, what with the URL and all.
 Let’s not speak of it.